Cohen-Macaulay graphs with large girth: Preliminaries

+Our tool to study Cohen-Macaulayness of simplcial complexes is the notion of {\it vertex decomposible}.
 A simplicial complex $\Delta$ (not necessarily pure) is recursively defined to be vertex decomposable if it is either a simplex or else has some vertex $v$ so that: \begin{enumerate} \item both $\Delta\setminus v$ and $\lk_{\Delta}v$ are vertex decomposable, and \item no face of $\lk_\Delta(v)$ is a facet of $\Delta\setminus v$. \end{enumerate} Vertex decompositions were introduced in the pure case by Provan and Billera \cite{PB} and extended to non-pure complexes by Bj\"{o}rner and Wachs in \cite[Section 11]{BW}.
+It is well-known that if $\Delta$ is pure and vertex-decomposable then $\Delta$ is Cohen-Macaulay (see e.g. \cite{W1}).

+We now recall some terminologies of graph theory.
+Two vertices $u, v$ of $G$ are adjacent if $uv$ is an edge of $G$.
+An independent set in $G$ is a set of vertices no two of which are adjacent to each other.
+An independent set of maximum size will be referred to as a maximum independent set of $G$, and the independence number of $G$, denoted by $\alpha(G)$, is the cardinality of a maximum independent set in $G$.
+An independent set $S$ in $G$ is maximal (with respect to set inclusion) if the addition to $S$ of any other vertex in the graph destroys the independence.